sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-06-albania-alpeta.md

 ![Alt text](/images/travel/PXL_20230807_201105114.jpg)

-We pulled up (it was literally at the end of a road that seemed to wind around forever…but really only 10minues) and immediately knew this place was special.
+We pulled up (it was literally at the end of a road that seemed to wind around forever…but really only 10 minutes) and immediately knew this place was special.
 We got checked in, Dan worked on getting the kids to bed and I went to the restaurant to get food and wine for Dan and myself food.
 I asked for a menu and the guy said ‘I’m the menu’ with a smile and told me options.
 I said we just needed something light and he put together a big salad, homemade bread and cheese.
 I tasted 2 wines and picked one to bring back.
 When I got back, the kids were dozing off and I took our dinner to the patio to relax after a very long day.
 Kids sleeping, Dan and I sipping wine, it was a nice end to the day.

 ![Alt text](/images/travel/PXL_20230806_185301692.jpg)